rertzer/ft_cybersecurity_projects/snow_crash/level04/level04.md

 ## `level04.pl`

 - The file seems to be a cgi script running on localhost, port 4747.
-It echo the request parameter named x.
+- It echo the request parameter named `x`.

 ```
 level04@SnowCrash:~$ cat level04.pl